one simple, but neglected, key for building loyal customers

 I have found one way to scale this one-on-one video idea.
 I have created a community called the Ask Me Anything Group, you can ask me anything and I will answer it.
 Any question you have about your business!

 Your assignment for today is to find a way to use one-on-one video in your business every working day.
 So if you work Monday, Wednesday, Friday, use it Monday, Wednesday, Friday.
 If you work Monday through Friday, use it Monday through Friday.
 If you only work Saturdays, use it every Saturday.
 But I want you to send one one-to-one video every working day for the next week.

 I am so excited to hear how it goes.
-I really do want to hear, and I would love to have you join my free Facebook community.

 If you loved this episode, please share it!